Brøndby IF: Frederiksen, "CV" and Superliga Champions (2019–2022)

-In June 2019, former Denmark national U21 coach, Niels Frederiksen, was presented as the new head coach of Brøndby IF.
+In June 2019, former Denmark national U21 coach, Niels Frederiksen, was presented as the new head coach of Brøndby.
 A month later, Carsten "CV" Jensen was appointed as Director of Football in Brøndby, and became the person responsible for meeting the requirements of implementing Strategi 6.4.
 In Frederiksen's first season, Brøndby ended in fourth place of the league table, as the team failed to reach qualification to the Europa League.
 However, the team was largely seen to be in a rebuilding phase, with the departures of important first-team player such as Kamil Wilczek, Dominik Kaiser and Hany Mukhtar in the January transfer window, and the emergence of younger players such as Morten Frendrup, Jesper Lindstrøm and Anis Ben Slimane in the starting lineup.

 On 24 May 2021, Brøndby won its first Danish league title in 16 years with a 2–0 win over Nordsjælland.
-Brøndby finished the season ahead of Midtjylland and arch-rival FC Copenhagen.
+Brøndby finished the season ahead of Midtjylland and arch-rivals Copenhagen.

 Global Football Holdings ownership (2022–present)

 In August 2022, chairman of the club Jan Bech Andersen sold over half of his shares to Global Football Holdings (GFH), an American sports investment company owned by David Blitzer.
 Andersen continued as chairman of the board.
-On 14 November, Frederiksen was dismissed from his position after Brøndby ended 2022 in 10th place in the league table.
+On 14 November, Frederiksen was dismissed from his position after Brøndby ended 2022 in tenth place in the league table.
 In January 2023, Brøndby announced Jesper Sørensen, formerly Frederiksen's assistant coach, as their new head coach.
 On the final matchday of the championship round in the 2023–24 season, Brøndby lost 3–2 at home against AGF, which resulted in them losing the title to Midtjylland by just one point.

 On 8 October 2024, director of football Carsten V. Jensen left the position by mutual consent.
 Vice chairman Scott McLachlan took over as caretaker.
 Sørensen was dismissed on 11 December 2024, with Frederik Birk taking over first as caretaker and since as permanent head coach.
 On 30 December 2024, Brøndby announced Benjamin Schmedes as their new director of football.
-Steve Cooper has been named head coach in September 2025.
+Steve Cooper was named head coach in September 2025.